Catherine Truitt

-Catherine Truitt (born 1970/1971) is an American educator and politician who has served as the 24th North Carolina superintendent of public instruction since January 2, 2021.
+Catherine Truitt (born 1970) is an American educator and politician who served as the 21st North Carolina superintendent of public instruction from January 2, 2021 until January 1, 2025.
 A member of the Republican Party, Truitt previously served as senior advisor on education to North Carolina governor Pat McCrory from 2015 to 2017.
 She has been the chancellor of the online Western Governors University North Carolina since its establishment in 2017.
+Truitt ran for reelection in 2024, but was defeated in the Republican primary by Michele Morrow.

 Education

 Truitt studied English at the University of Maryland, where she earned a Bachelor of Arts degree in 1994.
 She went on to earn a Master of Education from the University of Washington in 1997.

 Career

 Teaching career

 According to Truitt, her husband Jeff's role in the U.S. Navy Reserves resulted in frequent moves, and she taught in a variety of locations, including at West Johnston High School in Benson, North Carolina from 2009 to 2012.

 Senior education advisor to Governor McCrory

 In October 2015, North Carolina governor Pat McCrory announced his selection of Truitt for senior education advisor to replace Eric Guckian, who left to work for the nonprofit Leadership for Educational Equity.
 In his announcement, McCrory said that Truitt's selection would "help us to build on the progress we’ve made to ensure every North Carolina student is equipped with the skills they need to begin a career or further their education."
 Truitt met with demonstrators during a June 2016 protest of McCrory's education policies.

 She stayed in the role until McCrory left office after the 2016 gubernatorial election.